-We are thrilled to present this year’s Pre-Selection Panellists.
-This dynamic group of professionals will select the 40 Finalists for the 2022 Lester Prize to be exhibited at The Art Gallery of Western Australia (AGWA) from 1 October – 20 November 2022.
+We are thrilled to present this year’s Pre-selection Panellists.
+This dynamic group of professionals will select the 40 Finalists for the 2023 Lester Prize to be exhibited at The Art Gallery of Western Australia (AGWA) from 22 September – 26 November 2022.

-Bahar Sayed is the curatorial assistant at The Art Gallery of Western Australia (AGWA), a freelance writer and film hobbyist.
-Born and raised in Wanneroo, on Whadjuk Nyoongar Boodjar, Bahar undertook further study in the Eastern States before returning to Perth in early 2020.
-Bahar’s background is in theological scholarship, art criticism and community organizing.
-She has arrived in the arts industry through her creative and community practice.
-Her work has been featured in UnMagazine, Fremantle Arts Centre, Runway Magazine, Running Dog, West Space Gallery, among others.
+Bahar Sayed is a writer, arts worker and community organizer based on Whadjuk land.
+Currently, she is the curatorial assistant at The Art Gallery of Western Australia and guest editor for unMagazine.
+Bahar’s background spans across theology, film, and visual arts, and has arrived to the arts through her creative and community practice.
+Her work has been featured in UnMagazine, Fremantle Arts Centre, Runway Magazine, Running Dog, West Space Gallery, Linden New Arts, amongst others.

 Alan Dodge has served in the art museum world for over 45 years.
 In 1972 Mr Dodge became a lecturer in the Education Department of the National Gallery of Art in Washington, D.C.
 In 1975 he was appointed the first Senior Research Officer of the fledgling Australian National Gallery (now National Gallery of Australia), where he stayed for 21 years.
 During that time, he held a number of positions, culminating in the role of Senior Advisor, Special Exhibitions and Development.
 In late 1996 Mr Dodge was appointed Director of the Art Gallery of Western Australia, a position he held for eleven years until the end of 2007, when he retired.